Dr. Elizabeth (Beth) J. Stroble Biography

 Webster University has been recognized among America's Best Colleges as ranked by Forbes magazine and continuously ranks in the top tier of the U.S. News and World Report college rankings.
 It has been recognized by Diverse: Issues in Higher Education magazine, G.I.
 Jobs magazine and Advanced Military Education magazine for several years for providing an environment in which diverse graduate students and members of the military can be successful and earn degrees.
 For study abroad, Webster University has been ranked by U.S. News & World Report in the top two percent of nearly 1,400 universities surveyed, and is ranked by the Institute of International Education in the top ten in the nation for long-term study abroad programs, among master's level universities.

 Dr. Stroble is the chairperson of the Institutional Partnerships Focus Group of the U.S.-Indonesia Joint Council on Higher Education Partnership, a board member of the National Association of Independent Colleges & Universities, a member of International Association of University Presidents, and the International Women's Forum.
-She is a member on the Council on Competitiveness and serves as a vice chair of the American Council on Education's (ACE) Commission on Leadership.
+She is a member of the Council on Competitiveness and serves as a vice chair of the American Council on Education's (ACE) Commission on Leadership.

-In St. Louis, Dr. Stroble serves on the boards of Mercy Hospital, the St. Louis Regional Chamber, Urban League of St. Louis, St. Louis Science Center, United Way of Greater St. Louis, Opera Theatre St. Louis, the Repertory Theatre, Innovate St. Louis, Variety the Children's Charity of St. Louis, The Muny, and the Webster Community Arts Foundation.
+In St. Louis, Dr. Stroble serves on the boards of Mercy Hospital St. Louis, the St. Louis Regional Chamber, Urban League of St. Louis, St. Louis Science Center, United Way of Greater St. Louis, Opera Theatre St. Louis, the Repertory Theatre, Innovate St. Louis, Variety the Children's Charity of St. Louis, The Muny, and the Webster Community Arts Foundation.
 She is a member of the St. Louis Forum.

 Dr. Stroble was recognized by the St. Louis Business Journal as one of 2010's most influential businesswomen.
 She received St. Louis Argus' 2011 Distinguished Citizen Award and was recognized by the St. Louis NAACP in 2012 as an inspiring leader.
 In celebration of the Sisters of Loretto Community's 200th anniversary, Dr. Stroble received a Jubilee Leadership Award in honor of Sisters Jacqueline Grennan & Francetta Barberis.
 In May 2013, Dr. Stroble was the recipient of the Jewish Community Relations Council's Norman A. Stack Community Relations award.
 The St. Louis Community Empowerment Foundation named Dr. Stroble a 2013 Woman of Achievement in Educational Leadership.
 Dr. Stroble was inducted in the Southern Illinois University-Edwardsville Alumni Hall of Fame in 2013.